saket/telephoto/docs/zoomable/index.md

 # Modifier.zoomable()

 A `Modifier` for handling pan & zoom gestures, designed to be shared across all your media composables so that your users can use the same familiar gestures throughout your app.
-It supports,
+It offers,

 - Pinch to zoom and flings
 - Double tap to zoom
 - Single finger zoom (double tap and hold)
+- Haptic feedback for over/under zoom
 - Compatibility with nested scrolling
 - Click listeners
-- Haptic feedback for over/under zoom

 ```groovy
 implementation("me.saket.telephoto:zoomable:1.0.0-SNAPSHOT")